A brief biographical account of Anders O. Aasen, 1874 – 1974.

 Guide to the John & Esther Peterson Biography

 This document was written by Mabel Marie (Peterson) Wing and includes memories of her parents, John and Esther Peterson.
-Specifically, it is about John’s immigration from Sweden, his marriage and life as a pioneer on a homestead in North Dakota, farming challenges, and her memories of growing up on the homestead.

 The collection consists of two articles about the Norwegian immigrant Frederick August William Poppe and his experiences leading an expedition during the Alaska Gold Rush.
 Collection also contains photographs of the expedition and a portrait of Poppe.
 1986.